The Bowen$\unicode{x2013}$Series coding and zeros of zeta functions: Dynamical Applications: Compact surfaces

 \section{Dynamical Applications: Compact surfaces}

-We now return to the study of the dynamical properties of the geodesic flows, particularly those which can be approached via the perspective of the associated Bowen--Series map~$T$ on the unit circle (or more accurately, on a disjoint union of intervals).
+We now return to the study of the dynamical properties of the geodesic flows on surfaces, particularly those which can be approached from the perspective of the associated Bowen--Series map on the unit circle (or more accurately, on a disjoint union of intervals).
 We would like to highlight two particularly well known properties.